-Web Triggers enable any app in the world to talk to an Intuiface experience, provided both that third party app and Intuiface has Internet access.
+Web Triggers enable any app in the world to talk to an Intuiface experience, provided both the third-party app and Intuiface have Internet access.

 The mechanism is simple.
-Using any possible trigger, you can send a message with up to 3 parameters to one or more of your running Intuiface experiences.
+Using any possible external trigger, you can send a message with up to 3 parameters to one or more of your running Intuiface experiences.
 Within the experience, a Message is received trigger will be raised with the message name and the parameters.
-It's then up to you to decide which actions you need to call within your experience, based on the received message.
+It's then up to you to decide which actions you want to call within your experience based on the received message.

 To put this mechanism in place, you need to follow these three steps:

 - Create a credential key.
-Make sure you use a key fpr the Intuiface account that owns the licenses used by Players in the field.
+Make sure you use a key for the Intuiface account that owns the licenses activated for Players in the field.

-- Identify the message you will be forwarding to Intuiface and build the Zap/Applet/API call as needed for Zapier/IFTTT/third party services.
+- Identify the message you will forward to Intuiface and build the Zap/Applet/API call as needed for Zapier/IFTTT/third-party services.

-NOTE: A trigger can only be raised while in Play mode.
-To test your web triggers with Composer, don't forget to hit the Play button after setting your triggers and actions.
+NOTE: A trigger can only be raised while in Play Mode.
+To test web triggers within Composer, don't forget to hit the Play button after setting your triggers and actions.